 - The Crown Receivable is available to be drawn as required to meet claims payments/operating expenses after reinsurance and reserves are exhausted.
-The first drawdown over the period covered by this SOI is in the year ended 30 June 2015 of \$22m.
-Extended forecasts indicate a requirement for drawdowns of \$299m in the year ended 30 June 2016 and \$79m in the year ended 30 June 2017. - Following full drawdown of the Crown Receivable the Uncalled Capital facility will be available for drawdown.
-Extended forecasts indicate requirements for drawdowns on this facility of \$50 million in the year ended 30 June 2017.
+Drawdowns over the period covered by this SOI total \$182m in the year ended 30 June 2016.
+Extended forecasts indicate a requirement for drawdowns of \$218m in the year ended 30 June 2017. - Following full drawdown of the Crown Receivable the Uncalled Capital facility will be available for drawdown.
+Extended forecasts indicate requirements for drawdowns on this facility of \$242m in the year ended 30 June 2017 and \$177m in the year ended 30 June 2018.